CipherShadow-lab/holbertonschool-simple_shell/README.md

 # Simple Shell Project

-A basic Unix command-line interpreter built in C that replicates key features of the standard shell.
+A Unix command-line interpreter built in C that replicates key features of the standard shell.

 ### 📖 Project Description
 This project is a simple Unix shell implemented in the C programming language.
 It replicates a subset of common shell behaviours such as executing programs, handling environment variables and responding to user input.